MGDA Converges under Generalized Smoothness, Provably: Preliminaries

-\textbf{Deterministic MGDA.} One of the big challenges of MOO is the gradient conflict, i.e., the gradients of different objectives may vary heavily in scale such that the largest gradient dominates the update direction.
-As a result, the performance of those objectives with smaller gradients \cite{yu2020gradient} may be significantly compromised.
-Towards this end, we tend to find a balanced update direction for all objectives.
-Thus, we consider the minimum improvement across all objectives and maximize it by solving the following problem
+\textbf{Deterministic MOO.} One of the big challenges of MOO is the gradient conflict, i.e., the gradients of different objectives may vary heavily in scale such that the largest gradient dominates the update direction.
+As a result, the performance of those objectives with smaller gradients \citep{yu2020gradient} may be significantly compromised.
+As the most fundamental MOO algorithm, MGDA tends to find a balanced update direction for all objectives by considering the minimum improvement across all objectives and maximizes it by solving the following problem

 where $\alpha$ is the step size, $d$ is the update direction, and the first-order Taylor approximation is applied at $x$.
 To efficiently solve the above problem in \cref{eq:maxmin}, we substitute the following relation